 There are formal limits on the number of hours a student may be employed in Stanford hourly employment when also financially supported by assistantships or fellowships, see Administrative Guide Memo 10.2.2, Graduate Student Hourly Employment.

 In cases where a student has multiple sources of funding for tuition or health insurance, outside funds must be used before university funds.
 TAL is the second source of funds to be used to pay tuition, and the university Cardinal Care subsidy is the second source of funds used to pay for insurance.
-School and department funds are the last source of funds to be applied to support graduate students.
+School and degree program funds are the last source of funds to be applied to support graduate students.